rakshixh/FakeJobs-Api/README.md

 - **Response**: An array of job objects.

 > [!NOTE]
-> This API will return 30 job listing data.
+> This API will return 30 job listing objects.

 ### Get a specific job by ID